eewilfred/AVCapture-Photo-Helper/README.md

 # AV-Capture-Photo-Helper

-Protocol-based easy setup for enabling live video from camera on your view
+Protocol-based easy setup for enabling live preview and capture from camera

 ## Usage: